dashersw/cote/README.md

 Components
 ----

+All components support namespaces.
+Given as the configuration object to the constructor, components adhere and act on namespaces if provided, and ignore other messages.

 ### Requester

 Requester queues requests until a Responder is available, and once so, it delivers the request.
 Requests will be dispatched to Responders in a round-robin way.